Rethabile2004/taskflow-api/README.md

 - How JWT authentication works end to end — from token generation to claim extraction
 - Global error handling with middleware and ProblemDetails
 - Structured logging with Serilog
+- API versioning — why it's a contract with consumers and how to implement URL segment versioning with `Asp.Versioning.Mvc`

 ---